SawyerW/Werkspot_assignment/README.md

 # Werkspot_assignment
+Only need to download the shell script and run it in container.

 step 1: run docker commands to download portgres container:

 docker run -it -d --name postgres_assignment -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=Strong123! postgres